abhishekshakya-np/Frontent-tools/README.md

 ## 🎉 Conclusion

 This Frontend Website Collection provides a comprehensive foundation for modern web development.
-Whether you're a beginner learning responsive design or an experienced developer looking for project templates, these 10 websites and components offer professional-grade examples with clean code and modern best practices across multiple technologies.
+Whether you're a beginner learning responsive design or an experienced developer looking for project templates, these **20+ websites and components** offer professional-grade examples with clean code and modern best practices across multiple technologies including **React, TypeScript, SCSS, healthcare applications, and magazine templates**.

 **Happy coding!** 🚀